-- Makes the captured Microsoft SQL Server data available as a LiveClone or a direct mount - Updates the LiveClone or mountable Microsoft SQL Server data on a scheduled or on demand basis - Optionally automatically applies scripts to the LiveClone's Microsoft SQL Server data after each update.
+- Makes the captured Microsoft SQL Server data available as a LiveClone or as a direct mount. - Updates the LiveClone or mountable Microsoft SQL Server data on a scheduled or on-demand basis - Optionally automatically applies scripts to the LiveClone's Microsoft SQL Server data after each update.
 This is useful for masking sensitive Microsoft SQL Server data.

-Once the Workflow completes, users with proper access can, via the Actifio user interface, provision their environments with the LiveClone or mountable Microsoft SQL Server data.
+Once the Workflow completes, users with proper access can provision their environments with the LiveClone or mountable Microsoft SQL Server data.